zheng0xd/JATIC-internal-docs/docs/process/platforms/index.md

 Our program's platform for program-level planning is MURAL, because of its excellent collaborative virtual whiteboarding features.
 Our major increment planning artifacts, including [program boards](https://miro.com/templates/safe-program-board/) and [ROAM boards](https://miro.com/templates/safe-roam-board/), will be created and continually updated on MURAL.

-!!! info
+!!! tip

-    The "Program Board" navigation tab in the top right will take you to current program board.
+    The MURAL icon in the bottom right of the page footer will take you to current program board.